EnricoMi/publish-unit-test-result-action/README.md

 ## Support fork repositories and dependabot branches
 [comment]: <> (This heading is linked to from main method in publish_unit_test_results.py)

-Getting unit test results of pull requests created by [Dependabot](https://docs.github.com/en/github/administering-a-repository/keeping-your-dependencies-updated-automatically) or by contributors from fork repositories requires some additional setup.
+Getting test results of pull requests created by [Dependabot](https://docs.github.com/en/github/administering-a-repository/keeping-your-dependencies-updated-automatically) or by contributors from fork repositories requires some additional setup.
 Without this, the action will fail with the `"Resource not accessible by integration"` error for those situations.

-In this setup, your CI workflow does not need to publish unit test results anymore as they are **always** published from a separate workflow.
+In this setup, your CI workflow does not need to publish test results anymore as they are **always** published from a separate workflow.

-1. Your CI workflow has to upload the GitHub event file and unit test result files.
+1. Your CI workflow has to upload the GitHub event file and test result files.
-2. Set up an additional workflow on `workflow_run` events, which starts on completion of the CI workflow, downloads the event file and the unit test result files, and runs this action on them.
+2. Set up an additional workflow on `workflow_run` events, which starts on completion of the CI workflow, downloads the event file and the test result files, and runs this action on them.
-   This workflow publishes the unit test results for pull requests from fork repositories and dependabot, as well as all "ordinary" runs of your CI workflow.
+   This workflow publishes the test results for pull requests from fork repositories and dependabot, as well as all "ordinary" runs of your CI workflow.

 Add the following job to your CI workflow to upload the event file as an artifact: